- Initial Thoughts

 Whether you’re looking for your first dive computer or you’re a seasoned technical diver, the Teric is ideal for everyone.

-Shearwater are renowned for their powerful, sturdy and intuitive machines – but does the Teric live up to expectations?
+Shearwater is renowned for its powerful, sturdy, and intuitive machines – but does the Teric live up to expectations?

 Let’s find out.